-The Social Security tax is the amount of money that gets taken from your earned income to pay for Social Security benefits.
-You give up a portion of your salary, and your employer has to pay a portion as well.
-Employees and employers across the country pay to fund the benefit payments that retirees receive.
+The Social Security tax is the money that gets withheld from your earned income to fund Social Security benefits.
+You pay a portion of your salary, currently 6.2%, and your employer pays a portion, currently an equal amount.
+The combined contributions from employees and employers across the country then go to the Social Security Trust Funds, which basically pay for retiree benefits.
 The idea is that you contribute to Social Security benefits while you’re working.
 Then, once you retire, current workers will contribute to your benefits.
 That way, the system can sustain itself.

-The Social Security tax is also known as old-age, survivors and disability insurance (OASDI) taxes.
-The tax, along with Medicare taxes, is under the Federal Insurance Contributions Act (FICA), which is why the FICA acronym may show up on your paycheck.
+The Social Security tax is also known as Old-Age, Survivors and Disability Insurance (OASDI) taxes.
+(The EE after OASDI on a pay stub signifies the employee’s share of the tax.)
+The tax, along with Medicare taxes, is under the Federal Insurance Contributions Act (FICA), which is why the deduction may be labeled as FICA.

-The Social Security tax is usually 12.4% of your income.
+As noted earlier, the Social Security tax is usually 12.4% of your income.
 In general, your employer pays 6.2% and you pay the other 6.2%.
-An exception would be if you’re self-employed, in which case you would have to pay the entire 12.4%.
-In this instance, however, you can often get some of that money back through an above-the-line deduction.
+An exception would be if you’re self-employed, in which case you are responsible for the entire 12.4% minus an above-the-line deduction that amounts to 6.2%.
 You can refer to the below table to see the tax amount for a range of salaries.

 |Salary||Social Security Tax Amount|

 You’ll notice that Social Security taxes on the last two salaries are the same amount, and neither is a full 6.2%.
 That’s because there is a cap on how much Social Security tax you have to pay.
 The IRS will only levy the tax on $132,900 of your income.
 This means you won’t have to pay more than $7,960.80.